Teemu/pytest-sugar/README.rst

 |Build Status| |Version Status| |Downloads|

 pytest-sugar is a plugin for `py.test <http://pytest.org>`_ that shows failures and errors instantly and shows a progress bar.
-Please see the live video at http://pivotfinland.com/pytest-sugar/

 |pytest-sugar|